dieterich-lab/sprinx/README.md

 It draws one 2D diagram per sequence via R2DT, stitched into a single file:
 `.svg`, `.png`, or `.pdf`, chosen by the extension on `--out` (R2DT itself only emits SVG; PNG/PDF go through `cairosvg`).
-It plots sprinx's own final structure per sequence, arm-loss calls and RNAfold patches included, rather than a structure R2DT would work out on its own, which could disagree with sprinx's diagnosis.
-For any sequence that got an RNAfold patch, two extra files are also written, containing just those sequences: `_CMonly` (the structure before the patch) and `_RNAfoldOnly` (the same sequence folded naively as a whole, no CM at all), so the patch's effect is visible side by side rather than assumed.
+It plots sprinx's own final structure per sequence, arm-loss calls and RNAfold patches included.
+This can disagree with whatever structure R2DT would derive on its own from its template library.
+For any sequence that got an RNAfold patch, two extra files are also written, containing just those sequences: `_CMonly` (the structure before the patch) and `_RNAfoldOnly` (the same sequence folded naively as a whole, no CM at all), so the patch's effect is visible side by side.

 ### Converting to QuTRNA2's format